 Taking up part-time insurable employment can affect your Rent Supplement.
-Income is assessed in the following way:
+Additional Income, that is any income which is in excess of your appropriate Supplementary Welfare Allowance personal rate, is assessed in the following way:

-- The first €75 of 'additional household income' is disregarded. - Additional household income over €75 is disregarded at 25% of its value - There is no upper limit on the amount that can be disregarded
+- The first €75 of 'additional household income' is disregarded. - Additional household income over €75 is disregarded at 25% of its value - Rent supplement will continue to provide an income support until your 'personal contribution towards your rent' equals your current rental payment.